-2. What are the desirable species to fill the gaps once weeds are removed?
+2. Are there desirable species to fill the gaps when the weeds are removed?

 Removing weeds provides an opportunity for other plants to occupy the bare spaces created.
 This may be through encouraging existing species to tiller or seed, or by introducing new species through over-sowing.
-If there are insufficient desirable species to fill the gaps, weeds may just replace themselves.
+If there are insufficient desirable species to fill the gaps, one weed may just be replaced by another weed.